7-year MLB veteran pitcher seeking to impact the game overseas

-Josh “Tomahawk” Collmenter is a veteran MLB pitcher (Baseball Reference) and striking throwing machine who after 7 seasons in The Show (2011-2017) is looking to make a difference overseas both as a coach and a player.
-Collmenter commented when asked why he wants to take his career overseas:
+Josh “Tomahawk” Collmenter is a veteran MLB pitcher (Baseball Reference) and striking throwing machine who after 7 seasons in The Show (2011-2017), and after the 2017 season elected for free agency.
+Josh approached Baseball Jobs Overseas about taking his career overseas, indicating that he was looking to make a difference overseas both as a coach and a player.
+Collmenter commented:

 “I have experienced baseball in the USA and want to see how I can impact and help develop the game overseas. ”